Nacha Operating Rules

 Technical

-This rule establishes a new standard description for PPD Credits for payment of wages, salaries and similar types of compensation.
-The Company Entry Description field must contain the description PAYROLL.
+This rule requires Originators to use the standardized Company Entry Description “PAYROLL” for PPD credits for payment of wages, salaries and similar types of compensation.

 • RDFIs that monitor inbound ACH credits will have better information regarding new or multiple payroll payments to an account.